ForLearningAtJob4J/ForLearningAtJob4J/README.md

 In all projects I work with postgreSQL (just for example, it is not a restriction of the only one RDBMS i can use)

-Finished small SPA project for GTD, front + restful back with auth (without Spring.
+Small SPA project for GTD, front + restful back with auth (without Spring.
 Only hardcore)

 https://github.com/ForLearningAtJob4J/job4j_todo